kube-object-storage/lib-bucket-provisioner/README.md

 ## Generic Bucket Provisioning
 Kubernetes natively supports dynamic provisioning for many types of file and block storage, but lacks support for object bucket provisioning.
 This repo is a temporary placeholder for an object store bucket provisioning library, very similar to the Kubernetes [sig-storage-lib-external-provisioner](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner/blob/master/controller/controller.go) library.
 The goal is to eventually move this repo to a Kubernetes repo within _sig-storage/_.

+### Assumptions
+1. The object store is represented by a Kubernetes service.
+1. _Brownfield_, meaning existing, legacy buckets, is not supported (yet). _New_, dynamic bucket provisioning is the focus of this proposal.

 ### Design
 The time has come where we can support a bucket provisioning API similar to that used for